komodorio/mlops-workshop/README.md

 ```

 Alternatively: configure kubeconfig (kubectl) to use some existing cluster.
-Explain workshop setting: bypass auth, everything in single cluster and same namespace.

 _The skill of IT engineer is not to deploy flawlessly (nobody's able to), but to troubleshoot quickly._

 Optional step: connect cluster to Komodor: